supermarsx/smsgate/spec.md

 ## 9. Data Flow Summary
 1. Android phone receives SMS.
 2. smsrelay2 queues a WorkManager upload with metadata.
-3. smsrelay2 foreground service (if enabled) maintains Socket.IO presence.
+3. smsrelay2 foreground service (if enabled) maintains WebSocket presence.
 4. smsrelay2 posts message to `/api/push/message`.
 5. smsgate stores and broadcasts message to all connected clients.
 6. Web clients append the message to the UI and optionally play a sound.

 ## 10. Storage and Persistence
-- **Server**: in-memory message buffer; no disk persistence.
+- **Server**: in-memory or JSON file persistence (configurable).
 - **Browser**: token stored in local/session storage.
 - **Android**: encrypted prefs store config and credentials; messages are not persisted locally.